bloc-buster/mproc/README.md

 - - blocbuster.cpp => virt_main.sh => virt_ccc.sh => bloc.cpp

 ## project structure:
 - Mproc is the multiprocessed version of the CCC module from the BlocBuster program.
-The original BlocBuster program is stored in a zip file in the "blocbuster" folder.
-To run the entire BlocBuster pipeline, download the zip file and use Mproc in place of the CCC module (the first module of the pipeline).
+The original BlocBuster program is stored in the "BlocBuster" folder.
+To run the entire BlocBuster pipeline, use Mproc in place of the CCC module (the first module of the pipeline).
 - The Mproc program is stored in the mproc folder.
 We require that all output be stored outside of the mproc folder.
-- The output file is automatcially placed in the same folder as the input file, and the output folder containing log files will be placed in that folder as well.
+- The output file is automatically placed in the same folder as the input file, and the output folder containing log files will be placed in that folder as well.
 Any attempt to read from or write to the folder containing the executables will result in an error.
 - project folder (name of your choice)
+- - BlocBuster (folder)
-- - blocbuster (folder)
+- - blocbuster-pipeline (folder)
-- - - zip file of blocbuster program
+- - - SLURM scripts for a full run of the BlocBuster pipeline
 - - mproc (folder)
-- - - executable files
+- - - scripts and executable files
+- - mproc-pipeline (folder)
+- - - scripts for a full run of the mproc pipeline on either a SLURM HPC system or a Linux cloud instance
 - - README.md (text file)
 - - data (folder)
-- - - example file with 300 snps, 315 individuals, 0 header rows, 0 header columns
+- - - example file with 1000 snps, 102 individuals, 1 header rows, 11 header columns

 ## configure:
 - overwrite mproc.sh and ccc.sh with appropriate sbatch parameters, then comment out the warning and the exit statement
 - - the program will not run until you comment out the warning and the exit statement
-- bloc.h has been set for SNPs as rows
+- bloc.h has been set for SNPs as columns
-- if you need SNPs as columns, change setting in bloc.h
+- if you need SNPs as rows, change setting in bloc.h

 ## compile (from within mproc folder):
 - srun make clean